 As we look at how best to fund the needs of the Lone Peak Public Safety District I have been doing some homework in two different areas.
 The first is allocating costs between Alpine, Cedar Hills, and Highland.
 We presently have a somewhat complicated formula that includes a fixed percent allocation of the budget (10%) to each city and then splitting the remaining costs based on population and ERU’s (Equivalent Residential Unit: non-residential buildings are given 1 ERU per 10,000 sq. ft., homes and accessory apartment are given 1 ERU).

 I believe that in order for the district to function most effectively it needs to be managed as one entity rather than 3 cities.
-If we look at every issue solely from the perspective of our individual city then we look to optimize costs and benefits for ourselves than what is best for everyone.
-In any organization when members take the approach that my needs matter more than the others' then the group eventually fails (everyone loses).
+If we look at every issue solely from the perspective of our individual city then we look to optimize costs and benefits for ourselves rather than what is best for everyone.
+In any organization when members take the approach that my needs matter more than the others' the group eventually fails (everyone loses).

 As I thought about the district as a stand-alone entity and then contemplated how the costs might be divided among it serves I came up with three allocation models: